martinsarrionandia/legacy-vpc/README.md

 * One subnet, one routing table and an IGW

-* A management SG & Public ingres SG
+* A management SG & public ingres SG

 * S3 bucket for storing OVAs to import